 No, it covers vocational training like Apprenticeships and SVQs that can give you a better chance of getting a job or a promotion.
 The Framework also covers other learning that you might do; for example, in your local community or with an employer.

 The SCQF aims to help people of all ages and circumstances to access appropriate education and training over their lifetime.
 It can cover learning that you do in the community or in/for the workplace.
-For example, the Workers’ Educational Association Scotland has had its Counting on a Greener Scotland programme placed on the Framework, and professional qualifications offered by the Institute of Chartered Accountants of Scotland (ICAS) and the Scottish Fire and Rescue Service are now on the SCQF too.
+For example, Youth Scotland has had its Dynamic Youth Awards placed on the Framework, and professional qualifications offered by the Institute of Chartered Accountants of Scotland (ICAS) and the Scottish Fire and Rescue Service are now on the SCQF too.

 No, the SCQF is not a regulatory framework and the SCQF Partnership is not an awarding body – it doesn’t provide or develop qualifications.
 Awarding and accrediting qualifications is still the job of organisations like the SQA, universities, colleges and statutory and professional bodies.